-Responsibility Manager Development Assessment and Certification applications, construction certificates, complying development, building and subdivision certificates, prelodgement advice, managing panels, Fire Safety Statements and upgrades, building compliance inspections, audits on completed buildings, providing expert evidence in Land and Environment Court Appeals, and advice to Council and stakeholders in all aspects of the development assessment process.
+Responsibility Manager Development Assessment and Certification process.

+The service undertakes assessment and determination of planning matters to facilitate balanced planning outcomes to serve the current and future community.
+This includes development applications, construction certificates, complying development, building and subdivision certificates, prelodgement advice, managing panels, Fire Safety Statements and upgrades, building compliance inspections, audits on completed buildings, providing expert evidence in Land and Environment Court

+Appeals, and advice to Council and stakeholders in all aspects of the development assessment